rebeccaferrell/CSSS508/Lectures/slides_week_5.md

 `spread` is the opposite of `gather`, which you use if you have data for the same observation taking up multiple rows.

-Example of data that should be spread:
+Example of data that we probably want to spread (unless we want to plot each statistic in its own facet):

 | **Group** | **Statistic** | **Value** |
 |-------|-----------|------:|